bowstave/meta-writer/README.md

 3. `npm install`
 4. For all the examples below, replace `meta-writer` with `node index`

-(There is also a send_all.sh script that sends the included photos to the blockchain.)
+(There is also a `send_all.sh` script that sends the included photos to the blockchain.)

 ## Setup

 In order to use this tool, you will need access to some BSV for funding your transactions.
-We suggest creating a new, independent wallet, fund it will a small amount of BSV and use this for your Metanet nodes.
+We suggest creating a new, independent wallet, fund it with a small amount of BSV and use this for your Metanet nodes.

 You will need to place the master private key (xprv) in a file: